 Medications can also affect your oral conditions.
 Some medicines result in the drying of the mouth, reducing the amount of saliva which normally has a protective edge in the mouth.
-Some drugs, like the anticonvulsant medication can result into an abnormal growth of the gum tissues.
-Bad habits such as smoking.
-Poor oral care such as not brushing the teeth regularly will easily cause gum disease.
+Some drugs, like the anticonvulsant medication, can result in an abnormal growth on the gum tissues.
+Bad habits such as smoking and poor oral care such as not brushing the teeth regularly will easily cause gum disease as well.
 In some instances, family cases of dental problems have been toted to cause gum disease.
+Poor oral care such as not brushing the teeth regularly will easily cause gum disease.In some instances, family cases of dental problems have been toted to cause gum disease.

-Prevention periodontal disease is a very easy undertaking when total plaque control is observed.
-Plaque control involves visiting the dentist at least twice a year for medical check up, flossing and regularly brushing the teeth.
-Flossing removes food particles hiding under the teeth while brushing removes plaque from the surface of teeth after every meal.
-Other ways you can prevent periodontal disease is through observation of proper balance diet.
-This will help your immune system fight toxins as well as ensures that all the body organs receive the necessary mineral requirements.
-Stopping habits like smoking and grinding teeth will also go a long way in preventing instances of gum disease.
-Knowing how to deal with social stress also helps the immune system stay strong, since when weak, the body becomes exposed to ailments.
-Although it has been said observing the required oral hygiene and maintaining a healthy way of life will save you from gum disease, American Academy of Periodontology has inferred that 30% of Americans are hereditarily exposed to periodontal disease.
-And that this group is six times more susceptible to gum disease as opposed to those who do not have instances of family history.
-This is to say, if there is anyone in your family with gum disease, the chances of you getting the same disease at probably a different time is almost 60%.
-People who come from such families must observe frequent dental check ups, maintain well balance meals and ensure they observe above board dental hygiene.
+Although it has been said observing the required oral hygiene and maintaining a healthy way of life will save you from gum disease, the American Academy of Periodontology has inferred that 30% of Americans are hereditarily exposed to periodontal disease.
+These people are six times more susceptible to gum disease as opposed to those who do not have instances of family history.
+This is to say, if there is anyone in your family with gum disease, the chances of you getting the same disease is almost 60%.
+People who come from such families must have frequent dental check ups, maintain well balanced meals, and maintain excellent oral hygiene practices.

 The Center for Disease Control (CDC) insinuates that there is a link between periodontal disease and other ailments.
 Diseases such as diabetes are touted to be one of these ailments that make gum disease worse.
-In a nut shell, most of the diseases that affect the immune system generally weaken the body hence exposing more probabilities of attacks from gum disease.
+In a nut shell, most of the diseases that affect the immune system generally weaken the body, hence exposing more probabilities of attacks from gum disease.
 This condition is often treated with professional assistance and by improving the patient’s oral hygiene habits.
 If left untreated, it may result in missing teeth or damage to the surrounding denture and bone structures.

-Dr. Martos and her experienced team can provide the best recommendation for treating Periodontal Disease, please call us at (305) 448-3896 to receive more information.
+Dr. Martos and her experienced team can provide the best recommendation for treating periodontal disease.
+Please call us at (305) 448-3896 to receive more information.